Towards anisotropic cosmology in group field theory: Introduction

 Here we take the first steps towards the study of anisotropic cosmologies in group field theory, focussing on the simplest possible case of Bianchi I cosmology with local rotational symmetry so that two out of the three directional scale factors are taken to be equal.
 There are at least two, initially quite separate, challenges involved in this extension of past work.
 The first is to find a characterisation of anisotropies in group field theory, i.e., to define an observable that can distinguish isotropic and anisotropic geometries and quantify the amount of anisotropy.
 Here the key idea we use is the Misner parametrisation of Bianchi models (see, e.g., \cite{BojoBook}; we will also review this below) in terms of a volume degree of freedom and two relative anisotropy variables, the Misner variables $\beta_\pm$.
-In a classical Bianchi I model $\beta_\pm$ behave as free, massless scalar fields in a flat FLRW geometry, which have already been studied in GFT.
+In a classical Bianchi I model $\beta_\pm$ behave as free, massless scalar fields in a flat FLRW geometry\footnote{This property makes the Misner parametrisation particularly natural in classical general relativity.
+For comparison we should mention that in loop quantum cosmology the situation is different, as one quantises an LQG-corrected Hamiltonian constraint and the particular type of corrections makes Misner variables less convenient \cite{AshtekarEdBianchiI,*BojowaldMisner}.}, which have already been studied in GFT.
 On the other hand, the discreteness of geometry in GFT means that we cannot simply take over a continuum definition of anisotropy, so the construction of an analogue $\beta_\pm$ variable requires careful thought.
 The second challenge is to understand which simplifying approximations used in past work need to be relaxed in order to allow for anisotropies in the effective description.
 For instance, while the work of \cite{Oriti_2016,*BOriti_2017} only used ``isotropic'' states interpreted as describing simplicial building blocks for which all faces have equal area, it is known (see, e.g., \cite{Gielen_2020}) that this microscopic restriction to isotropy is neither necessary nor sufficient to obtain the correct (flat FLRW) Friedmann dynamics: the more relevant assumption is to restrict to a single field mode in the Peter--Weyl expansion in representation data.
 Hence, in order to describe anisotropic geometries, multiple Peter--Weyl modes must be taken into account, but it is not clear how many (and which) modes are needed to capture physical anisotropies.

 In this paper we show how to tackle the first challenge; we define an $\beta_\pm$ analogue with a clear geometric interpretation, quantum ambiguities that disappear for large quanta, and correct physical properties -- constant velocity and hence linear evolution -- at least for a certain cosmological period of time, before the isotropisation observed in \cite{Mairi_2017,de_Cesare_2017} sets in and the anisotropy disappears.
 The second challenge is partially addressed, given that the $\beta_\pm$ dynamics partially match expectations from classical relativity, but the observed isotropisation does not correspond to a classically expected behaviour and, more importantly, anisotropies do not backreact on the effective Friedmann equation as expected.
 This suggests that while our constructions will be useful for future work, our model needs further refinement to reproduce the correct physics of a classical Bianchi Universe.